Heightened Cancer Risks For Black Women Under 50: Here Is What To Know And Do About It

 Historically racist policies, such as slavery, Jim Crow and redlining, have led to decades of neighborhood disinvestment in Black communities, which translates to fewer parks, fewer supermarkets with fresh and affordable foods, and higher levels of crime and air pollution.
 Regardless of their income or education level, Black women are still more likely to live in disadvantaged neighborhoods compared to white women.

 The doctor noted that alcohol-related cancers have also increased over the last year, which indicates that far more access to mental health services that address and help correct self-harming behavior would also contribute to physical health.
-But when you live in housing that tells you you’re cared for, when you’re paid less but expected to more, when you live with the fear of no one around to protect and serve you, when you are afraid to acknowledge depression for fear of being viewed as weak—or of having your children taken away by the state–alcohol and other drugs can show as the only relief.
-Society’s work must be to elevate other, healthy forms of relief.
+But when you live in housing that tells you you’re cared for, when you’re paid less but expected to do more, when you live with the fear of no one around to protect and serve you, when you are afraid to acknowledge depression for fear of being viewed as weak—or of having your children taken away by the state–alcohol and other drugs may seem like the only relief.
+Society’s work must be to elevate other healthy forms of relief.

 But as the long, slow process of coming to terms with structural racism unfolds, you are still powerful.
 Listen to your body and be aware of the symptoms for breast and colorectal cancer.
 According to the American Cancer Society, symptoms for both may vary, but some of the most common signs include swelling of all or part of a breast (even without a palpable lump), skin dimpling resembling an orange peel, breast or nipple pain, nipple retraction, changes in breast or nipple skin texture such as redness, dryness, flaking, or thickening, nipple discharge other than breast milk, and swollen lymph nodes under the arm or near the collarbone, which can sometimes indicate breast cancer spread even before the original tumor is large enough to be felt.